 So what is this disruptive technology?
-A 3D printer does not merely produce a replica of a thing, but can produce an actual thing.
+A 3D printer does not merely produce a replica of a thing, but can produce an actual thing, at home or through a plastic injection molding manufacturer.
 And these things vary from houses to body parts to buttons and everything inbetween.
 At first I didn’t see this as a disruptive device, merely a Play-Doh Playstation on steroids.
 Neat.

 So why is 3D printing disruptive and not merely a fancy new way to create things?
 To understand this, let’s looks at the long arch of manufacturing history.
 100,000 years ago the coolest and most disruptive method of manufacturing was scraping things.
 Our ancestors scraped one rock against another until it was sharp enough to be used as a tool or weapon.
 After centuries of scraping, the tools developed enough to actually carve.
 This new and amazing method of manufacturing continued until they were able to begin molding things with primitive potter’s wheels and then fire them.
 This led to forging, where they were able to heat metal and create amazing tools and weapons for the times.
 This led to innovations in heat and metallurgy that led to casting, where we could create a mold and pour metal into it, creating reproducible production.
 Game changer!
 This led to stamping things, where machines were involved and powerful enough to stamp out metal objects, like keys.
 This step led to injection molding and the rise of many modern innovations, leading to machining, where we could manufacture more precision tools.
 Because of this, we were able to create cars, airplanes and spacecraft.
 Now, with 3D printing, we have the collective history of manufacturing as well as delivery at our fingertips, potentially in our homes, for a few hundred dollars and that changes everything.